EricWilbanks/twitter_python_demo/README.md

 Most of the modules are distributed as Jupyter iPython notebooks (.ipynb).
 You can find more information about installing and using Jupyter notebooks at (https://jupyter.org/).

-Because of Twitter Terms of Service, we won't be distributing the twitter corpora mentioned in the .
+Because of Twitter Terms of Service, we won't be distributing the twitter corpora mentioned in the various exercises.
 Please find instructions for collecting comparable corpora in `01_querying_twitter.ipynb`.

 ## Other Resources